-- Do you have the tools and the expertise to build an in-house SOC?
-This is the first question you need to answer.
-Building an SOC is no small undertaking and if you don’t have the necessary tools to implement it properly, you may need to reconsider and look at outsourcing this task.
-Your security operations center will require several levels of technology and equipment including network monitoring, alert system and response protocol.
-Either you have these tools in place, or you must pay for external assistance if you are going to build an effective in-house SOC.
+Building a SOC is no small task; if you don’t have the necessary tools to implement it properly, you may need to consider outsourcing it.
+Your Security Operations Center will require several levels of technology and equipment, including network monitoring tools, alert systems, advanced firewalls, intrusion detection systems, and the latest incident response protocols, to name a few.
+Either you have these tools or technologies in place, or you must consider external assistance to build an effective in-house SOC.